About the film

 Groups are free to promote their event in conjunction with our Social Dilemma Virtual Tour as a way to engage others in conversation about the issues featured in the film.
 We ask that these events are virtual or kept to small groups with strict social distancing protocols in place.
 To curb the spread of COVID-19 we are not supporting large scale in-person events at this time.

 A shortened version of the film will be available eventually, but in the meantime we’re thrilled to offer exclusive bonus clips that dive deeper into the different dilemmas examined in the film.
 Bonus clips run between 3-4 mins and can be used as supplemental content.
+You can view and share them by registering your event.

 If you have access to an iPad you can download the film to your iPad from Netflix.
 Once downloaded, you can connect your iPad to either a TV or projector using an HDMI cable, which will allow you to share the film without internet connection or worry of streaming interruptions.

-Yes, Netflix offers several language options for subtitles, including.
-You Netflix offers numerous language options for dubbing and subtitles, and displays several language options to viewers while streaming.
 To change your audio or subtitles to an alternate language on Netflix, instructions can be found here.